Oxford Robotics Institute - From Primates to Robots: Emerging Oscillatory Latent-Space Dynamics for Sensorimotor Control

 The Scan Partnership

-The Scan AI team have been supporting ORI research projects as an industrial member for the past three years.
-Scan provide a hardware cluster of NVIDIA DGX servers, an NVIDIA EGX server and AI-optimised PEAK:AIO NVMe software-defined storage, to further robotic knowledge and accelerate development.
-This cluster is overlaid with Run:ai Atlas software in order to virtualise the GPU pool across the compute nodes to facilitate maximum utilisation and to provide a mechanism of scheduling and allocation of ORI workflows’ across the combined GPU resource.
+Scan has been supporting ORI robotics research as an industrial member since 2020.
+Scan provides a cluster of NVIDIA DGX and EGX servers and AI-optimised PEAK:AIO NVMe software-defined storage, to further robotic knowledge and accelerate development.
+This cluster is overlaid with Run:ai cluster management software in order to virtualise the GPU pool across the compute nodes to facilitate maximum utilisation, and to provide a mechanism of scheduling and allocation of ORI workflows’ across the combined GPU resource.
 Access to this infrastructure is delivered via the Scan Cloud platform, hosted in a secure UK datacentre.

 "We are delighted to have Scan as part of our set of partners and collaborators who are equally passionate about advancing the real-world impact of robotics research.
 Integral involvement of our technology and deployment partners will ensure that our work stays focused on real and substantive impact in domains of significant value to industry and the public domain."